StefanPeev/Terminalia/README.md

-# Terminalia
-The Terminalia project is based on Terminus Font.

 Terminalia
 ============

-The font family Terminalia is based on [Terminus Font](https://terminus-font.sourceforge.net/).
+The Terminalia project is based on [Terminus Font](https://terminus-font.sourceforge.net/).
 See about Terminus font also [Wikipedia article](https://ru.wikipedia.org/wiki/Terminus).
 The project is in its beginning.
 Any contributions are well-come and highly appreciated.

 History